DeclanMolony/teleporrrt/README.md

 #> [1,] "Washington, D.C."
 "0.28774607"
 ```

-Or creaet a dataframe of the 25th, 50th, and 75th quantiles of salaries
+Or create a dataframe of the 25th, 50th, and 75th quantiles of salaries
 for a given city or country.

 ``` r